nayanatara07/BookStore/README.md

 Thank you for visiting our bookstore!
 Here, you'll find a diverse collection of literary treasures to explore and enjoy.
 Below is a list of the books currently available in our inventory:

-Files used for this repository are:
+Files contained in this repository are:
 BookkStore.dtd
 BookStore.xml
 BookStore.xsd